minchowang/minchowang/README.md

-- 👋 Hi, I’m @minchowang
+- 👋 Hi, I’m @mincho
 - 👀 I’m interested in distributed computing and storage
 - 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate on big-data related projects
-- 📫 How to reach me ...
+- 📫 How to reach me  wang1125062995@gmail.com

 <!---
 minchowang/minchowang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.